PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 19.6 Notwithstanding any other provision to the contrary contained in the Agreement, SIA will be entitled, at any time and from time to time, without notice to Company, to set off and deduct from any and all amounts payable to Company (whether under the Agreement or any other agreement), any and all sums that may be due and owing by Company to SIA, its related or associated companies, whether under the Agreement or otherwise (including without limitation, any liquidated damages payable under any of the Clauses of the Agreement, or any amounts previously overpaid to Company).

 19.7 The Agreement including all schedules and attachments hereto contains the entire agreement between the Parties with respect to the subject matter of the Agreement and supersedes all previous agreements and understandings between the Parties relating to the subject matter herein, whether oral or in writing.
-No amendments or changes to the Agreement shall be effective unless made in writing and duly signed by authorized representatives of the Parties.

-19.8 Nothing in the Agreement shall create or be deemed to create a partnership or joint venture between the Parties and unless otherwise expressly provided in the Agreement no Party shall enter into or have authority to enter into any engagement or make any representation or warranty on behalf or pledge the credit of or otherwise bind or oblige the other Party The Parties enter into the Agreement as independent contractors.
+19.8 Nothing in the Agreement shall create or be deemed to create a partnership or joint venture between the Parties and unless otherwise expressly provided in the Agreement no Party shall enter into or have authority to enter into any engagement or make any representation or warranty on behalf or pledge the credit of or otherwise bind or oblige the other Party thereto.
+The Parties enter into the Agreement as independent contractors.

 19.9 All media releases, public announcements and public disclosures by Company relating to the Agreement, or the subject matter thereof, including but not limited to promotional marketing material, but not including any announcement intended solely for internal distribution by SIA and Company nor any disclosure required by legal, accounting or regulatory requirements, shall be approved by SIA in writing prior to release.